My last boss asked me the following, at the beginning of a One-on-One:

 “I’m always peaking,” I said.
 “If you’re not constantly peaking in terms of life happiness, you’re doing something wrong.”

-It was a sardonic remark in response to his sardonic remark, but it was pretty true.
+It was a sarcastic remark in response to his sarcastic remark, but it was pretty true.
 You should always be peaking.